thenativeweb/codingcircle/README.md

 So far, the following exercises have been covered:

-- [Playlist](./playlist/) – removing the k-th last element from a single-linked list
+- [Remove k-th last element](./removekthlastelement/) – removing the k-th last element from a single-linked list
 - [Trie](./trie/) – implementing an autocomplete feature using a trie

 ## Running quality assurance